VT-251: The Fall Covered Bridge Edition

 Montgomery is a town I would not only return to, but would recommend to others.
 It's kind of in the middle of nowhere, but the area is beautiful, there are so many things to do in and around town, and it has that quaint Vermont small town feel folks come looking for when they visit.

-Hope you've enjoyed this little foray into some of the covered bridges in Vermont.
-Stay tuned for future editions of the Donnarama Dishes VT-251 explorations!
+Hope you've enjoyed this little foray into the land of many covered bridges in Vermont.